-The Art Department believes that it is the right of every child to be thoroughly informed of both Art practice and Art history worldwide.
+The Art Department believes that it is the right of every child to be thoroughly informed of both art practice and art history worldwide.
 It is also the right of each student to be aware of themselves as an artist and to explore their creativity with confidence.
-Our aim is that no student should leave this school without having had a real sense of achievement in their own abilities and that all students come to recognise that Art is a teachable subject, not one left to talent alone.
-As a Department we will endeavour to give students knowledge of Art in its cultural and historical context, within a structured approach to Art appreciation and understanding.
+Our aim is that no student should leave BMS without having had a real sense of achievement in their own abilities and that all students come to recognise that art is a teachable subject, not one left to talent alone.
+As a department we endeavour to give students knowledge of art in its cultural and historical context, within a structured approach to art appreciation and understanding.

-The BMS Art Department has an extensive range of facilities to allow all students to explore a range of media and Art practice.
-This includes a well equipped Printroom with facilities for Etching, Drypoint, Linocut and Screen printing as well as Photo-etching and Photographic silkscreen.
-The Department holds two large kilns and can enable students to develop work to a very high level, both coil made, cast and thrown on the potter’s wheel.
-Most recently the we have acquired an enamelling kiln and is investigations options for slump glass production and we also have Darkroom facilities, allowing students to work in Black and White using 35mm cameras alongside current photo editing software.
+The BMS Art Department has an extensive range of facilities to allow all students to explore a range of media and art practice.
+This includes a well equipped printroom with facilities for etching, drypoint, linocut and screen printing as well as photo-etching and photographic silkscreen.
+The department has two large kilns and enables students to develop work to a very high level, whether coil made or cast and thrown on the potter’s wheel.
+Most recently we have acquired an enamelling kiln and we are investigating options for slump glass production.
+We also have darkroom facilities, allowing students to work in black and white using 35mm cameras alongside current photo editing software.

-In Year 7, students will have three lessons of art per cycle.
-They will be taught within the three main disciplines of: painting, printmaking and sculpture and drawing.
-It will be the teacher’s aim to introduce pupils to a coherent approach to Art and its skills and set in place the fundamental elements of Art and Design.
-Skills such as colour mixing, use of tone and line will be paramount, as well as art history and imaginative work.
+In Year 7, students will have three Art lessons per cycle.
+They will be taught within the three main disciplines of: painting, printmaking, and sculpture and drawing.
+It will be the teacher’s aim to introduce students to a coherent approach to art and its skills and set in place the fundamental elements of art and design.
+Skills such as colour mixing and use of tone and line will be paramount, as well as art history and imaginative work.
 The aim is that students will have one study trip per year relating to one of the topics they are studying during the course of the year.

-In Year 8 all students have two periods of Art per cycle, during which the main disciplines are taught: Painting and Drawing, Printmaking, Textiles, Ceramics and Sculpture.
+In Year 8, all students have two Art lessons per cycle, during which the main disciplines taught are: painting and drawing, printmaking, textiles, ceramics and sculpture.
 During the year students will build on what they have learned and experienced in Year 7.
 They will develop their imagination, art techniques and craft skills.
-Students will be taught in an atmosphere where learning through doing is encouraged.
-In Years 7 and 8 all students take the course.
+Students will be taught in an atmosphere where ‘learning through doing’ is encouraged.

 Year 9 is seen as the foundation year for GCSE.
 It is considered essential that students complete this year prior to studying GCSE Art.
-It is expected that, by Year 9, students should have mastered the basic skills of painting, printmaking and sculpture and should be able to work with a more independent approach to the subject.
+It is expected that by Year 9 students should have mastered the basic skills of painting, printmaking and sculpture and should be able to work with a greater degree of independence.
 They ought to be able to demonstrate their ability to make good artistic choices based on skills learnt in previous years.